EssamWisam/MLPath/README.md

 ## Credits

-Thanks to [Abdullah](https://github.com/abdullahalshawafi) for all his startling work on the mlweb module and for all his help in improving the library.
+Thanks to [Abdullah](https://github.com/abdullahalshawafi) for all his startling work on the mlweb module and for all the time he spent with me to discuss or test the library.

-Thanks to [Jimmy](google.com) for all his help in testing the library and for his valuable feedback.
+Thanks to [Jimmy](google.com) for all his help in testing the library.
 ### Collaborators
 <table>
 <tr>